Idreeshussain91/GettingandCleaningData/README.md

 * `extracting and summarizing` :
   - Extracts the relevant values of mean and standard deviation
-  - Summarizes all the data by the activity
+  - Summarizes all the data by subject and activity
   - Renames the  variables so that they are more understandable